 The City With Soul: Discover Jackson’s Eclectic Culinary Scene

-Jackson's dining scene is a treat, featuring everything from cozy mom-and-pop spots to James Beard Award-winning, chef-driven gems.
-You can dive into some seriously tasty southern cuisine here—think soul food, Cajun, Greek, and Italian, all with a fun twist.
+Jackson's dining scene is a treat, featuring everything from cozy mom-and-pop spots to Michelin-recognized restaurants and James Beard Award-nominated, chef-driven gems.

 What really makes this culinary scene pop is our talented chefs.
 The city's diverse population shines through in their delicious creations.
 Plus, Jackson's restaurant scene boasts a great mix of ownership and clientele, creating a friendly vibe that captures the essence of Southern hospitality.
+Whether you're craving competition barbecue, inventive cocktails, authentic French crepes, fresh Gulf seafood, or mouthwatering Wagyu beef, you'll find plenty of awesome options waiting for you in Jackson.

 FOOD FACTS